Royal Alcázar of Madrid: Philip II

-Philip II, as Prince, had shown great interest in the works brought about by his father, the emperor Charles V, and as King, continued them.
-He accomplished the transformation of the building into a palace, especially from 1561, when he decided to establish the Court permanently in Madrid.
+Philip II, as prince of Asturias, had shown great interest in the works brought about by his father, the Emperor Charles V, and as king, continued them.
+He accomplished the transformation of the building into a palace, especially from 1561, when he decided to establish the court permanently in Madrid.

 The monarch ordered the refurbishment of his chambers as well as other rooms, and put special effort into their decoration, using tailors, glaziers, carpenters, painters, sculptors and other artisans and artists.
 Many of these tradesmen came from the Netherlands, Italy and France.
 The works, which lasted from 1561 until 1598, were initially managed by Gaspar de la Vega.

 The Golden Tower (la Torre Dorada), whose construction was the most important in this time, was supervised by the architect Juan Bautista de Toledo.
 This vast tower dominated the south-western edge of the Alcázar and was crowned with a slate spire.
 The tower's design was reminiscent of the corner towers of the monastery of El Escorial, which was also under construction at the same time.

 Philip II oversaw the Royal Alcázar of Madrid's complete conversion to a royal palace.
 The interior section between the two original towers of the southern façade took on a ceremonial function, while the northern wing was used as the service area.
 The western area was reserved for the King's chambers, with the Queen's chambers to the east.
 The areas were separated by two large courtyards, in keeping with the structure designed by de Covarrubias.
 This layout of the areas for different uses was maintained until the fire of 1734.

 The construction of the Royal Armoury was also the work of Philip II.
 Demolished in 1894, in its location is now the crypt of Almudena Cathedral.